 The name Beth-car consists of two elements.
 The first part is identical to the common Hebrew word בית (bayit) meaning house:

-The second part of our name is identical to any of the three words כר (kar):
+The second part of our name is identical to any of the four or five words כר (kar):

 For a meaning of the name Beth-car, NOBSE Study Bible Name List reads House Of A Lamb and BDB Theological Dictionary proposes Place Of A Lamb.
 Alfred Jones (Dictionary of Old Testament Proper Names) believes that the car-part has to do with the instrument of war and reads House Of The Battering Rams.